-Setup Mode allows the user to set up the CWR-72 to a specific set of application requirements.
-The various commands that can be executed from the keypad form a subset of those performed via a peripheral device.
-Only a few commands are not applicable to the keypad (e.g., Transfer Files).
+Setup Mode allows the user to set up the CWR-272 to a specific set of application requirements.
+The various commands that can be executed from the keypad include all of those performed via a peripheral device.
 The results from any keypad-performed command are indistinguishable from those performed from a peripheral device.
 Accordingly, the setup descriptions that are a part of Chapter 2 may be used to provide a more detailed explanation of the keypad commands.